 University of Washington San Juan Archipelago Biological Preserves

-Management Policies for these biological preserves can be found here.
+Management Policies for the FHL Marine Preserves can be found here.

 This page is an edited version of the original written by Dr. Claudia E. Mills.
 Original page here.

 The University of Washington owns and maintains a series of biological preserves in the San Juan Islands.
 The five preserves are the Friday Harbor Laboratories Biological Preserve, the Cedar Rock Preserve, the Fred and Marilyn Ellis Biological Preserve, the False Bay Biological Preserve, and the Argyle Lagoon Biological Preserve.

 The overarching goals for these properties are to maintain and restore native biodiversity and ecosystem function and to facilitate education and research that is consistent with these goals; a secondary goal is to maintain important parts of the cultural landscape.

 Friday Harbor Laboratories Biological Preserve, San Juan Island

 This is a 476 acre property, a former U.S. Military Reserve that was transferred to the University of Washington in 1921 by the federal government for the purpose of a biological station and for general university research purpose.
 The southern portion is developed as a residential teaching and research campus, including 12 separate laboratory buildings, 2 lecture halls, the Whiteley study center, a library, computer lab, administrative offices, stockroom, dining hall, dormitories and other housing units.